zama-ai/hw_regmap/Readme.md

   write_access="None"
 ```

-Register could use `duplicate` keyword to create multiple instance with same properties.
+Register can use the `duplicate` keyword to create multiple instances with the same properties.

 ### Fields
-Register could be composed of sub-fields.
-A set of function are available to retrieved/update register with a field aware method.
+Registers can be composed of sub-fields.
+A set of functions is available to retrieve/update registers with a field aware method.
 Available properties are:
 * name: Name of the field
 * size_b: Number of bits used by the field
 * offset_b: Offset in bits within the register word
 * default: Specify default value after a reset.
 Could use a constant value or an RTL parameters

-Below a version register content is depicts with 3 fields:
+Below a version register content is divided in 3 fields:
 ``` toml
 [section.RtlProperties.register.Version]
   description="Version of the current HW"